selfishprimate/sketchize/README.md

   </a>
 </p>

-Please, visit out site at http://sketchize.com
+Please, visit our site at http://sketchize.com

 Sketchize is a free wireframing kit that contains a sets of printable device sketch sheets.It is built for UI/UX Designers to help them design lovely apps for mobile, tablet and desktop devices.